Going to your first therapy session can be intimidating. In some ways, it can almost feel like a sort of interview. In some ways, it is.

 Psychotherapy is, by design, a unique relationship.
 A relationship that allows the client to open up, delve into past and present experiences, and to have the opportunity for healing and growth.

 If you’re considering psychotherapy for the first time, the process can feel a little mysterious.
 My aim is to demystify it a bit.
-Let’s explore topics ranging from choosing a therapist to common experiences after your first therapy session.
+Let’s explore topics ranging from choosing a therapist in Austin to common experiences after your first therapy session.